Insights into Afrofuturism

-At this month’s Adler After Dark, we’ll be exploring the world of Afrofuturism.
+Last year at Adler After Dark, we explored the world of Afrofuturism.
+This year, will be exploring Afrofuturism again at our Alder After Dark: A Night in the Afrofuture 2.0.
 What’s Afrofuturism?
 Great question!
 We asked leading Afrofuturism expert and Adler After Dark: A Night in the Afrofuture partner, Ytasha Womack, to fill us in!

 Afrofuturism has become quite the hot topic.
 Whether your interest was piqued by the lore of the film Black Panther or the mythos of Janelle Monae’s cyborg alter ego, the world of Afrofuturism is ripe for a deep dive which spans science, art, African and African Diasporic cosmologies and more.

 I wrote the book Afrofuturism: The World of Black Sci Fi & Fantasy Culture in part because I grew up with people who were excited about space, science, mysticism, and art as the ultimate mash up.
 We clung to information whether it was a rap lyric, a new comic we discovered, a black scientist whose work we uncovered (Lewis Latimer, anyone?), Martian water speculations or news from an archeological dig in Ethiopia—all on a scavenger hunt to figure out how we fit into the universe.

 Some were artists, many were history buffs, others just loved science but we were enthusiastic about exploring futures that valued humanity and uncovering hidden histories of cultures of color that shaped today’s technology and philosophical thought.
 Were there ideas from the past that could create a better future now?
 What can we do now to transform our future?
 How can art today make a difference tomorrow?
 I had friends who wracked their brains around these ideas as a past time.
 Today they can proudly claim to be Afrofuturists.